ohnoitsfraa/googlehashcode2020/README.md

 The output file be opened in code and will be written to data/output, e.g.:

  **data/output/0/a_example.out**

+This output file can then be uploaded to the Judge System: (https://hashcodejudge.withgoogle.com/)

 To make sure the output file opens in VS Code, add the code command to your path: